Florida property manager licensing requirement

 A growing number of Canadian owners successfully self-manage Florida STRs remotely using a combination of:

-Self-management requires more of your time but typically saves 15–25% of gross revenue compared to full-service management.
+Self-management requires more of your time but typically saves 15 to 25% of gross revenue compared to full-service management.
 The tradeoff is handling guest communications across time zones, managing maintenance emergencies remotely, and maintaining tax compliance yourself.

 What to look for in a property management agreement